testbenchcc/gadget/README.md

 ## Setup

 The files in this repository are organized to mirror the system's directory structure.
 To set up, copy each file to its corresponding folder on your Raspberry Pi.
-This alignment ensures compatibility with the provided scripts and notes.
+Hopefully, this helps align with the provided scripts and notes.

 ## Installing Python Packages